 Because the location of his current condominium made riding to work virtually impossible, he had the choice of changing his place of residence or the place of his employment, a clinic that was far away in the suburbs of Chicago.
 He decided to change his place of employment.
 He took a job working for a community mental health center on the north side of Chicago.
 Most of his commute was along the bike paths that line Lake Michigan.

 He told me it was that conversation at the cocktail party that started a series of events that included changing his job and ultimately, his state of residence.
 He realized more clearly than ever that outdoor activities were his passion.
 He loved to mountain bike and to hike.
 He wrote poems in his head while hiking – for his own pleasure.
-A couple of years later he moved to the San Francisco bay area.
+A couple of years later he moved to the San Francisco Bay Area.
 He worked part-time at the state prison, a lucrative job that provided him plenty of free time for his other interests.

 Until next time,